SichangHe/notes/src/automation_software/chatbot_prompt.md

 overall revision requirement

 ```
 Help me revise the draft to be professional, succinct, personal, and attractive.
 Prefer verb over noun, adjective over adverb, active tense over passive tense.
 Avoid fluff or self-judgements.
+Do not lose any information.
 Keep the original language, style, and meaning as much as possible.
 Make minimal changes for improvement.
 ```

 point out problem but not revise